Diocese of Wilmington: 1868 to 1900

 Pius IX designated the new diocese as a suffragan diocese of the Archdiocese of Baltimore.
+He appointed Thomas Becker of Baltimore as the first bishop of Wilmington.
+In 1868, the Sisters of the Visitation of the Holy Mary moved into a convent in Wilmington.The first Catholic church in Easton, Maryland, Sts Peter and Paul, was dedicated also in 1858.

-He appointed Reverend Thomas Becker of Baltimore as the first bishop of Wilmington.
-Becker oversaw a three-fold increase in the number of priests and doubled the number of churches.
-He established an orphanage and academy for boys, an academy for girls, and two additional parochial schools.
+Becker oversaw a three-fold increase in the number of priests a doubling of churches.
+He established an orphanage and academy for boys and two additional parochial schools.
 After 18 years in Wilmington, Becker was appointed in 1886 by Pope Leo XIII as bishop of the Diocese of Savannah.

-To replace Becker, Leo XIII in 1886 appointed Reverend Alfred Curtis from Baltimore as the second bishop of Wilmington.
+To replace Becker, Leo XIII in 1886 appointed Alfred Curtis as the second bishop of Wilmington.
 During his tenure as bishop, Curtis introduced the Josephite Fathers into the diocese to minister to African-American Catholics.
-Curtis also built St. Joseph Church in Wilmington, an orphanage, and a parochial school and segregated facilities for the African-American congregation.
-He also erected a cloistered convent for the Visitation Nuns.
+In 1890, Curtis dedicated St. Joseph Church, a parish for African-Americans in Wilmington run by the Josephites.At that time, Delaware law banned African-Americans from White churches..

-Twice a year, Curtis would visit the county almshouse to minister to the poor and bring them food.
+Twice a year, Curtis would visit the New Castle County Almshouse in Farmhurst to minister to the poor and bring them food.
 When he took office, Curtis discovered that all the church property in the diocese was under the personal name of the bishop.
 He spent the next few years legally transferring all the property to the diocese itself.
 He also led efforts to clear the sizable debt held by the diocese and its parishes.

+The Josephite priest John de Ruyter in 1893 opened St. Joseph's Orphanage in Wilmington for African-American boys; it was the first such orphanage in the United States.
+That same year, the Ursuline Sisters of Bedford Park moved from New York City to Wilmington to start the Ursuline Academy Wilmington for girls.